fqkammona/Network-Application-Protocol/README.md

 1. Start the Server - Open a terminal window and run the server application

-`python server.py`
+`python server.py <ServerPort>`

+Replace <ServerPort> with the port number (default is 12000 if not specified)

-2. Launch the Client Application - Open another terminal window and start the client application
+2. Launch the Client Application - Open another terminal window and start the client applicatio

 `python client.py <ServerName> <ServerPort>`

-Replace <ServerName> with the hostname or IP address of the server and <ServerPort> with the port number (default is 12000 if not specified)
+Replace <ServerName> with the hostname or IP address of the server and <ServerPort> with the port number

 3. Communicate via the Client - Once connected, you can type messages in the client window.
 These messages will be sent to the server, which will echo them back.